byteofstan/byteofstan/README.md

 - 🐍 I write advanced **Python automation scripts** and **web scrapers** using tools like Selenium, Playwright, and BeautifulSoup
 - 🌐 I build full-stack web apps with **Django**, **Flask**, **FastAPI**, **Next.js**, and **Nuxt.js**
 - ⚙️ I'm perfecting my use of **FastAPI** for high-performance APIs and **Rust** for blazing-fast backend tasks
+- 📱 Recently built a **TikTok video downloader** that grew to **1M+ users**, focusing on scalability, performance, and clean UX
 - 🧠 I enjoy developer tooling, CI/CD pipelines, and building efficient, scalable microservices
 - 🧰 DevOps-aware: I containerize with Docker, test with GitHub Actions, and deploy to Vercel/Netlify, AWS, Digital Ocean
 - 📫 Reach me: [Twitter](https://twitter.com/) • [LinkedIn](https://linkedin.com/) • [Portfolio](#)

 ---